gardjl-unf/2022-WebSysDev/README.md

 Admin

- -  Index()
+ -  ListAllProducts()
-      Return View Admin/Index which displays a list of products

- -  Index2() (POSSIBLE DUPLICATE OF ABOVE)
-      Return View Admin/Index2 which displays a list of products
+      Return View Admin/ListAllProducts which displays a list of products

- -  Index3()
+ -  ProductToEdit()
-      Return View Admin/Index3 which displays a list of products with an Admin/Edit button
+      Return View Admin/ProductToEdit which displays a list of products with an Admin/Edit button

- -  Index4()
+ -  DeleteProduct()
-      Returns View Admin/Index4 which displays products with a delete button to delete products
+      Returns View Admin/DeleteProduct which displays products with a delete button to delete products For products not in Category Car or IsAvailable false

- -  Edit(int productId) - Has [HttpPost] method to save product change from form Return View Admin/Idex3 which shows a product info form with an edit button.
+ -  Edit(int productId) - Has [HttpPost] method to save product change from form Return View Admin/ProductToEdit which shows a product info form with an edit button.

  -  AddProduct() - Adds a product to the product table Return View Admin/AddProduct which has a form for new product info and a save button

- -  Delete(int productId) - [HttpPost] Sets product availability to false Return View Admin/Index
+ -  Delete(int productId) - Sets product availability to false
+      Return View Admin/DeleteProduct

  -  MainAdmin()
       Return View Admin/MainAdmin showing admin functions to select.

-Admin Controller (Many methods.
+Account Controller (Many methods.
 The only one added is below)

  -  Logout2() - Logs out user
       Return View Product/IndexModel with Model set to "Model 3 Plaid"

+ -  Index()
+      Returns a list of users with buttons to add or delete

+ -  Create() - Creates a user
+      Return Account/Create showing form to create user

+ -  Edit() No return View Account/Edit currently broken

+ -  Delete - Deletes users
+      Return View Account/Index showing all users